 - Disorientation or confusion

-- Inability to make decisions, or gets irritable when having to make a decision
+- Inability to make decisions, or getting irritable when having to decide

 - Difficulties with memory